Church of St Nicholas, Bradfield: 19th century

 These changes were reversed in the latter part of the 19th century when the interior was restored to its 15th-century appearance.
 Parts of the original Norman church survive in the north arcade, the font and the chancel arch.
 The previously mentioned 9th century Saxon cross was integrated into the north wall of the church in 1886.
-The cross is roughly fashioned in local gritstone and is simply decorated with five bosses on the head, which was the Saxon way of depicting the crucifixtion.
+The cross is roughly fashioned in local gritstone and is simply decorated with five bosses on the head, which was the Saxon way of depicting the crucifixion.
 Records of births, marriages and burials date from 1559.
 Music in the church was originally provided by a local band of musicians featuring a bassoon and violoncello accompanying the choir.
 The musicians were replaced in 1843 by an organ.
 The present organ was installed in 1973.
 It was built by Laycock and Bannister and was bought second hand from a church in Middlesbrough that was closing.